 Regardless of cause, pain or stability, almost all patients need surgery.
-If the slip is stable, the procedure that is performed is called in-situ fixation.
+The procedure is called in-situ fixation.
 It involves placing a single screw into the top of the femur.
 This is done to fix the bone in place and stop the slip.
 Most of the time, this surgery has a very good outcome.

-For a severe SCFE, the hip may require a surgical hip dislocation (removing the hip from the socket) and performing an osteotomy (os tee AHT o mee).
-An osteotomy is cutting the bone and rotating it back to the appropriate position.
-The bones are then stabilized using plates, screws, and pins.
+For severe SCFE, more than one screw may be used, or an osteotomy (os-tee-AHT-o-mee) may be done.
 If either of these treatments is needed, your child's health care provider will explain them to you.